-Telex AA26054
+Telex: AA26054

-Subjects, courses and any arrangements for courses including staff allocated, as stated in the Calendar or any Handbook or any other publication, announcement or advice of the University, are an expression of intent only and are not to be taken as a firm offer or undertaking.
+Published by Publications Section, The University of New South Wales Typeset by Trade Publishing Pty Ltd, Manly Vale, NSW 2095 Printed by Bridge Printery Pty Ltd, Rosebery, NSW 2018 Subjects, courses and any arrangements for courses including staff allocated, as stated in the Calendar or any Handbook or any other publication, announcement or advice of the University, are an expression of intent only and are not to be taken as a firm offer or undertaking.
 The University reserves the right to discontinue or vary such subjects, courses, arrangements or staff allocations at any time without notice.

-information in this Handbook has been brought up to date as at 8 September 1986, but may be amended without notice by the University Council.
+Information in this Handbook has been brought up to date as at 12 September 1988, but may be amended without notice by the University Council.